Allied Esports Entertainment (NASDAQ:AESE) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Allied Esports Entertainment (NASDAQ:AESE) from a hold rating to a buy rating in a research report sent to investors on Thursday morning, Zacks.com reports.
+Zacks Investment Research upgraded shares of Allied Esports Entertainment (NASDAQ:AESE) from a hold rating to a buy rating in a report issued on Thursday morning, Zacks.com reports.
 They currently have $2.00 price objective on the stock.

 According to Zacks, “Allied Esports Entertainment Inc. is a premier esports entertainment company.
 Allied Esports Entertainment Inc., formerly known as Black Ridge Acquisition Corp., is based in CA, United States. “

-Separately, Colliers Securities cut Allied Esports Entertainment from a buy rating to a neutral rating in a report on Tuesday, May 25th.

-Allied Esports Entertainment (NASDAQ:AESE) last issued its earnings results on Sunday, August 15th.
-The company reported ($0.07) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.12) by $0.05.
-The company had revenue of $0.83 million during the quarter.
-As a group, research analysts expect that Allied Esports Entertainment will post -0.52 EPS for the current fiscal year.

-Several hedge funds have recently modified their holdings of AESE.
-BlackRock Inc. grew its holdings in shares of Allied Esports Entertainment by 210.5% during the first quarter.
-BlackRock Inc. now owns 64,899 shares of the company’s stock valued at $187,000 after buying an additional 43,998 shares in the last quarter.
-Geode Capital Management LLC boosted its position in Allied Esports Entertainment by 83.1% during the first quarter.
-Geode Capital Management LLC now owns 131,930 shares of the company’s stock valued at $379,000 after purchasing an additional 59,892 shares during the last quarter.
-Bank of New York Mellon Corp acquired a new stake in Allied Esports Entertainment during the first quarter valued at $58,000.
-PEAK6 Investments LLC acquired a new stake in Allied Esports Entertainment during the first quarter valued at $143,000.
-Finally, HRT Financial LP acquired a new stake in Allied Esports Entertainment during the first quarter valued at $43,000.
-Institutional investors and hedge funds own 3.70% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in the business.
+HRT Financial LP purchased a new position in shares of Allied Esports Entertainment in the first quarter worth $43,000.
+BlackRock Inc. raised its stake in Allied Esports Entertainment by 210.5% in the 1st quarter.
+BlackRock Inc. now owns 64,899 shares of the company’s stock worth $187,000 after acquiring an additional 43,998 shares during the last quarter.
+Bank of New York Mellon Corp acquired a new stake in Allied Esports Entertainment during the 1st quarter worth about $58,000.
+Cowen Investment Management LLC acquired a new position in shares of Allied Esports Entertainment in the second quarter valued at about $178,000.
+Finally, State Street Corp purchased a new position in shares of Allied Esports Entertainment in the second quarter worth about $268,000.
+3.70% of the stock is currently owned by institutional investors.

 About Allied Esports Entertainment